Paleofauna of the Eocene Okanagan Highlands: Crustaceans

 The earliest report of Crayfish from the highlands was by Wesley Wehr and Lisa Barksdale (1995).
 In a short Washington Geology article they reported the first identified occurrence of feathers from the Klondike Mountain Formation and crayfish from both there and the McAbee site.
 At that time, the moulted carapace section from Republic was not identified further than as a freshwater crayfish.
 The McAbee specimen was tentatively identified, from photograph, as being a possible Procambarus species fossil by malacologist Rodney M. Feldmann.
 Subsequently an additional series of over ten fossils were recovered from McAbee and described in 2011 as Aenigmastacus crandalli by Feldmann, Carrie Schweitzer, and John Leahy.
 A. crandalli was placed in the southern hemisphere superfamily Parastacoidea based on several morphological characters, and they noted this species to be the only northern hemisphere member of the superfamily.

 At the Quilchena site, brief mention was reported in 2016 of ostracod fossils, though no further discussion or description has happened.

 Insects

 Blattodea

 In the initial description of Hat Creek Amber, Poinar et al. make note of a single adult Corydiinae cockroach specimen found in the amber, with a brief commentary on the modern tropical-subtropical distribution of that subfamily and a lack of any native cockroach species in western Canada, but did not give any specific taxonomic identification for the specimen beyond that.

 Coleopterans

+The order Coleoptera is divided into four major lineages, Adephaga, Archostemata, Myxophaga, and Polyphaga, with the last group being the most species diverse of the four.
 Hat Creek amber has provided one fully described beetle species Prionocerites tattriei, which is known from a larval stage specimen first reported by Poinar et al. (1999).
 The species and genus were the first North American taxon from the family to be described.